Nexmo/station/_documentation/messages-and-workflows-apis/workflows/overview.md

 ### 3. Send a message with failover

 Sending an message with failover to another channel is done by making one request to the Workflows API endpoint.
-In this example we will send a Facebook message that switches to SMS.
-Sign up for an account and replace the following variables in the example below:
+In this example we will send a Viber message that when the failover condition is met (i.e. the message has not been delivered to their phone), the API will proceed to send an SMS.

 Key | Description
 -- | --